torvalds/linux/Documentation/scsi/FlashPoint.rst

   not convinced that the effort required would be worthwhile.

-  However, BusLogic does remain committed to providing a high performance SCSI solution for the Linux community, and does not want to see anyone left unable to run Linux because they have a Flashpoint LT.
-Therefore, BusLogic has put in place a direct upgrade program to allow any Linux user worldwide to trade in their FlashPoint LT for the new BT-948 MultiMaster PCI Ultra SCSI Host Adapter.
-The BT-948 is the Ultra SCSI successor to the BT-946C and has all the best features of both the BT-946C and FlashPoint LT, including smart termination and a flash PROM for easy firmware updates, and is of course compatible with the present Linux driver.
+  However, BusLogic does remain committed to providing a high performance SCSI solution for the GNU/Linux community, and does not want to see anyone left unable to run GNU/Linux because they have a Flashpoint LT.
+Therefore, BusLogic has put in place a direct upgrade program to allow any GNU/Linux user worldwide to trade in their FlashPoint LT for the new BT-948 MultiMaster PCI Ultra SCSI Host Adapter.
+The BT-948 is the Ultra SCSI successor to the BT-946C and has all the best features of both the BT-946C and FlashPoint LT, including smart termination and a flash PROM for easy firmware updates, and is of course compatible with the present GNU/Linux driver.
 The price for this upgrade has been set at US $45 plus shipping and handling, and the upgrade program will be administered through BusLogic Technical Support, which can be reached by electronic mail at techsup@buslogic.com, by Voice at +1 408